 Let’s dig in.

 Winningtemp data shows that over the past two years, motivation has dropped considerably.
-By mid-2021, we were seeing some 7-8% less motivation than 2020, for example.
-That trend is reversing, but as of mid-2022 motivation was still lower than two years before.
+By mid-2021, we were seeing some 7-8% less motivation than 2020.
+That trend is reversing, but as of mid-2022, motivation was still lower than two years before.

 For motivation to be long-lasting, employees must be intrinsically motivated by their work.
 That is, they do what they do because they enjoy it, not because of some carrot/stick rewards and punishment system.